-We also have some wonderful corporate sponsors in Stephens Scown LLP, THAT FIGURES, SET squared, and GreyMatter who help us put on our free events.
+We also have some wonderful corporate sponsors in Stephens Scown LLP, SET squared, and GreyMatter who help us put on our free events.

 We often work alongside various other tech communities in the South West, collaborating on events and sharing ideas.

-Kris is MD of software company Switch Systems Ltd, based in Exeter.
+Kris Sum is MD of tech consultancy Switch Systems Ltd, based in Exeter.
 Kris is a keen technologist and gamer in his spare time, and loves nothing more than to tinker on side projects.

 “I started Switch when I moved back to Exeter after University – I couldn’t find a job locally and I really wanted to stay in this beautiful city, so I started contracting doing programming as a sole trader.
 Having gained big clients such as the University of Exeter I needed to expand, so I set up Switch Systems and haven’t looked back!”